Ada-Developers-Academy/vscode-reindent-on-save/README.md

 Tested against VS Code 1.35.1

+## Supported Languages ##

+While theoretically this will work with any programming language the built-in indentation logic in VS Code leaves much to be desired.

+The following languages have been tested and will indent by default:
+* Ruby

-## Reindent only for Some File Types ##
+## Reindent for all file types ##

-If you wanted to switch from reindenting on save globally to reindenting only for Ruby files you could make the following change to your `settings.json`.
+If you would like to reindent for all file types you will need to add `"editor.formatOnSave": true` to your settings.json.

 To go from this:
 ```
 {
     "a setting": 42,
     "another example setting": "Hello, world!",
-    "editor.formatOnSave": true
 }
 ```